franklbvp/linux_intro/docs/README.md

 ## Content
 This course will give a short practical summary of the basic things one needs when using mainly the command line in Linux:

+- How to start working with Linux
 - Overview and distributions
-- How to start working with Linux
-- Command line basics: getting help, useful commands
+- Command line basics: getting help
-- Linux File System: navigating, file paths, file manipulation, diskspace, archiving
+- Linux File System
-- Text editing
-- Groups, users, security: access rights
+- Working with files and directories
+- More file handling
+- The shell revisited
-- Process control
+- Monitoring resources

 ## Prerequisites
 n/a